Sushant-Khursale/Selenium-Hybrid-Framework-Mini-Project/README.md

 -Page Object Model Design Pattern to Access and Manage WebElements on Various Webpages of the Application.

--Maven is used for Systematic Project Structure and handling various Third Party Dependencies.
+-Maven for Systematic Project Structure and handling various Third Party Dependencies.

 -TestNG is used as Test Driven Development Framework which comes with some Amazing Features that help Design a Robust Framework.